bigbio/quantms-utils/README.md

 # pyquantms
-A python library with scripts and helpers classes for quantms workflow
+A python library with script and helpers classes for quantms workflow